 Does it hurt?
 What does it feel like?

 Acupuncture is relatively painless as most of the pain nerves surface in the outermost layer.
 Using sterile, single-use needles, it is the acupuncturist’s job to quickly penetrate through this layer into the deeper levels, by-passing any pain sensations.
-Instead what you experience is what is known as the “Arrival of Qi” or the “Qi sensation” (Deqi), which commonly feels like a sense of radiating pressure or a rush of energy to the point, many people even experience the radiating of the acupuncture channel itself (beyond any nerve pathways), often directly into the source afflicted organ, often without them knowing which organ channel is being needled!
+Instead what you experience is what is known as the “Arrival of Qi” or the “Qi sensation” (Deqi), which commonly feels like a sense of radiating pressure, buzzing, or a rush of energy to the point, many people even experience the radiating of the acupuncture channel itself (beyond any nerve pathways), often directly into the source afflicted organ, often without them knowing which organ channel is being needled!
 Quite a remarkable and satisfying experience!

 Another form of treatment is known as ‘Trigger Point Therapy’ or ‘Dry needling’.
 In these sessions, the needle is inserted into a tender point on a tight muscle band, and then repetitively stimulated.
 The purpose of this treatment is to cause the muscle to discharge its nervous tension, which causes the muscle to jump or twitch, often significantly.
 While this is still relatively painless, it may cause soreness after the session as the previously tense muscle may dump its lactic acid into the nearby tissue, similar to, but more focussed than the soreness after a vigorous workout.